Painful intelligence: What AI can tell us about human suffering: Self-related suffering as intrinsic frustration

-In more computational terms, a direct way of linking self and desires is based on defining \textit{internal rewards} (or intrinsic motivation).
+In computational terms, a direct way of linking self and desires is based on the concept of \textit{internal rewards}, or intrinsic motivation.
 Reward is, by definition, what an AI agent ultimately wants when it is trained in the conventional framework.
 As we have seen, just wanting immediate reward is quite short-sighted: If the agent is intelligent enough, it will try to compute the state-value function and thus take future rewards into account.
 But, even the state-value function framework, with discounted future rewards, may not always provide the best practical solution to the problem of maximizing rewards.
 This is because the value function may be extremely difficult to learn: there may not be enough data to learn it, and even with enough data, it may be incredibly complex to compute.\footnote{In the simplistic case of a finite number of discrete states, computing the value function is not a problem at all, only learning is.
 But in realistic scenarios, the value function would be computed by something like a neural network based on sensory input, and these computations can be challenging.}

-Therefore, it has been found that it is often useful to program some additional rewards in the agent, in particular rewards that somehow improve its long-term functioning.
-That is, the system is programmed to receive internally generated reward signals in addition to actual, ``external'', rewards.
-These internally generated reward signals are treated by the learning and planning systems just as if they were real reward signals.
-Such internal rewards lead to what is called ``intrinsic motivation'' for behaviour; it could also be called ``intrinsic desire''.